rothsa/aws-ec2-ebs-automatic-snapshot-bash/README.md

 - Delete snapshots older than 7 days
 - Delete unencrypted snapshots if ebs-snapshot.sh times out before it can delete them.

+ebs-snapshot-restore.sh is an on-demand script to restore a single snapshot to a single device.
+It will:
+- Look up all snapshots based on their Description
+- Choose a snapshot based on a date range
+- Create_volume, unmount the device, detach the old volume, attach the new, and mount the new data directory.

 Pull requests greatly welcomed!

 ===================================